 There are some very noticeable differences between how the lobby and hall are outfitted in this scene and in other scenes.
 One that I've discussed previously is how in the opening shot of Jack arriving for his interview we clearly see heating vents for forced air behind the radiant heaters.

-There are no forced air vents observed behind the radiant heaters in this section.
+There are no forced air vents observed behind the radiant heaters in this section, or they are obscured, whereas they weren't in the shot of Jack arriving.

 The camera continues closing in on the photos in the adjoining Gold Room hall.
 We notice there is no red sofa below these photos.